jeff-miller/sormula/readme.txt

 sormula

 - See SimpleExample directory for stand-alone example
-- See ZeroConfigExample directory for stand-alone example using sormula with nothing but sormula.jar in path
+- See ZeroConfigExample directory for a stand-alone example using sormula with nothing but sormula.jar in path and no configuration
 - See src/examples directory for more complex examples